PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

        Should return 'TestModule' from both 'PSGallery'.
 Since searching with `-CommandName` for NuGetGallery repository is not supported, it will be skipped.

-    * When the package exists in both repositories and multiple tags (existing and non-existant) are specified:
+    * When the package exists in both repositories and multiple Command names (existing and non-existant) are specified:

         eg: `Find-PSResource -CommandName 'Get-MyCommand1','NonExistantCommand'` or `Find-PSResource -CommandName 'Get-MyCommand1','NonExistantCommand' -Repository '*'`
         ```